 2 – Original Source: >> Discover More <<

 Asian temples are always awe-inspiring and breath-taking, and I’ve toured the ones near me hundreds of times.
 But apparently, there is one temple where the various statues are far more fascinating than the actual temple.
-From what I can gather, the temple is filled with statues that aren’t quite finished, that you can’t really identify and that are just a little bit confusing.
+From what I can gather, the temple is filled with statues that aren’t quite finished, that you can’t really identify and that is just a little bit confusing.
 There is a very interesting legend about where these statues come from (it sounds more like a fairy tale) but whether it’s true or not, it seems like a place worth seeing!

 1 – Original Source: >> Discover More <<